Analyst Ranking · Industrial Distribution Commerce

 | Complex catalog, deep customization, contract pricing | Adobe Commerce + Hyvä frontend | B2B feature depth; Hyvä restores speed without heavy PWA stacks | Implementation, migration, Hyvä modernization (Hyvä Bronze Partner) | Over-engineering simple needs |

-| Fast launch, moderate B2B requirements | Shopify Plus | Speed to market, ecosystem breadth | Shopify Plus Partner for B2B-leaning builds | Punchout/EDI workarounds accumulate |
+| Fast launch, moderate B2B requirements | Shopify Plus | Speed to market, ecosystem breadth | Shopify Service Partner for B2B-leaning builds | Punchout/EDI workarounds accumulate |

 | Mid-market, API-led, lean ops | BigCommerce | Open APIs, lower operational overhead | Implementation and ERP integration | Feature ceilings at enterprise scale |